 Scio is a tiny village located in the state of Ohio.
 With a population of 665 people and just one neighborhood, Scio is the 631st largest community in Ohio.
-Much of the housing stock in Scio was built prior to World War II, making it one of the older and more historic villages in the country.
+Scio has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Scio is a blue-collar town, with 43.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Scio, you'll notice that it is more blue-collar than most other communities in America.
+43.05% of Scio’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Scio is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Scio who work in personal care services (13.25%), food service (10.60%), and management occupations (8.61%).

-Scio is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Scio does not have a public transit system used by locals to get to and from work.

 Scio ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.73% of people over 25 have a college degree.